 As a Policy Analyst, Robert conducts analysis of regional economic and policy issues for the Center.
 His research interests include public finance, labor economics, and income inequality.
 Prior to becoming a policy analyst, Robert was a Research Associate with the Center.
 Originally from New Hampshire, Robert holds a Masters in economics from the University of New Hampshire and a BA in economics from Keene State College.
 Robert's favorite place in New England is the Lake of the Clouds Hut near the peak of Mount Washington.
 Email Robert.

-As a Senior Policy Analyst, Jennifer prepares analyses of regional economic and policy issues for internal and external communications.
-Her research interests include health policy, public finance, and labor economics.
-Prior to joining the Center, Jennifer performed health economics and outcomes research for a Boston-based consulting firm and conducted policy analyses for the Massachusetts Division of Health Care Finance and Policy.
-Originally from New Hampshire, she holds a masters in public affairs from Princeton University and a BA in economics from Bates College.
+Jennifer Weiner is a Senior Policy Analyst at the New England Public Policy Center at the Federal Reserve Bank of Boston where she prepares analyses of regional economic and policy issues for internal and external communications.
+Her work at the Center focuses on matters of state and local public finance and has included research on state business tax credits, unemployment insurance financing, state debt affordability, and the fiscal systems of the New England states.
+Prior to joining the Boston Fed, Ms. Weiner performed health economics and outcomes research for a Boston-based consulting firm and conducted policy analyses for the former Massachusetts Division of Health Care Finance and Policy.
+Originally from New Hampshire, she holds a Master of Public Affairs from Princeton University and a BA in economics from Bates College.
 Jennifer's favorite place in New England is the top of West Rattlesnake Mountain in Holderness, New Hampshire.
 Email Jennifer.

 As a Research Assistant, Joshua conducts data analysis and research on economic and policy issues for the Center.
 His research interests include labor economics, health economics, and public finance.
 Originally from New Hampshire, Joshua received his BS from Bryant University in Economics and Actuarial Mathematics.
 Prior to joining the Center, Joshua worked as a Research Assistant for the Office of the Comptroller of the Currency.
 Joshua’s favorite place in New England is Odiorne Point State Park.
 Email Joshua.